MilosTadic01/push_swap/README.md

 - **flip_b** <-> **flip_a** two recursive functions calling themselves and eachother until *base case*
   - Note: they continously halve the sizes of each respective 'chunk' which they evaluate and bounce around via `pb` and `pa`

-The concept of **chunk sizes** is crucial to minimizing the number of sorting operations, while entirely omitting the need for evaluating the state of the entire stacks after each operation performed.
-I'm not gonna lie, I've spent 5 days tweaking
+The concept of **chunk sizes** is crucial to minimizing the number of sorting operations, while symultaneously entirely omitting the need for evaluating the state of the entire stacks after each operation performed.
+Meaning no extensive structs or iterating over the entire chunks after each step are needed, which I think is quite elegant.
+However, I'm not gonna lie, I've spent 3 whole days tweaking the order of the recursive function calls and the exact 'chunk size' arguments passed to each one of them, and I'm still not sure that I confidently understand why I was unable to deal with those 'chunk size' calculations in a more succint and more legible way.